emmajanedrews/base-template/_posts/2017-08-30-check-out-my-full-appearance-on-real-estate-uncensored.md

 pullquote: Discipline and culture are the two biggest keys to our growth.
 enclosure_type: video/mp4
 enclosure_time:
-use_youtube_image: true
+use_youtube_image: false
-youtube_alternate_image:
+youtube_alternate_image: /uploads/maxresdefault.jpg
 youtube_code:
 ---

 I recently had the pleasure of being a guest on the Real Estate Uncensored podcast with Greg McDaniel and Matt Johnson.
-We had a wide-ranging discussion that touched on a number of topics.&nbsp;
+We had a wide-ranging discussion that touched on a number of topics.

 **[Click here to listen to the full podcast.](http://realestateuncensored.libsyn.com/podcast/dave-friedman)**